-I have just embarked on my fourth year in Primary school teaching in an outstanding junior school in Hampshire.
+I have just embarked on my fourth year of primary school teaching in an outstanding junior school in Hampshire.
 I have taught year 6 and, more recently, year 3.
-Every day is so varied, often utterly hilarious, plus it is surprising in a way just how much a Psychology degree was a perfect degree to undertake before postgraduate teacher training.
+Every day is so varied, often utterly hilarious, plus it is surprising in a way just how much a psychology degree was a perfect degree to undertake before postgraduate teacher training.
 Things surprise me every day, for example last week, the year 5s helped me to rescue a young and undersized hedgehog which we then took to a rescue centre.
 We are sharing updates on its progress!